perryflynn/lirou/README.md

 > *SaaR - systemd as a Router*

-Router based on good ol' classic Debian Stable.
+Router based on good ol' classic Debian Stable, but with systemd as network- and service management.

+## Current State

+Interfaces, WAN Interface / SNAT / Masquerade, DHCP/DNS, Wifi and Routing works, Firewall just one static ruleset.
+Basic support for DNAT.

+The project in generall is a work-in-progress.

 ## Features